Emil-Ey/Emil-Ey/README.md

 ### Hi there 👋 Welcome to my GitHub

 Computer Science student with an interest in Full-Stack Web-applications.
 I love working with GraphQL, so I use it a lot in my projects.
-I also like working with TypeScript.
+I also like working with TypeScript and React.

 Currently working on:
 * [ToDoList app](https://github.com/Emil-Ey/To-Do-List-App) (Deployed, working on more features)